FOCUS-US doctor groups debate best use of new weight-loss drugs | Health

 One said she might prescribe the drugs on an adult patient's first visit, if they had tried at least three months of diet and exercise in the past, while another wanted lifestyle interventions for at least six months before turning to drugs.
 But some view the new medicines as a genuine breakthrough similar to the introduction of statins, now widely used to lower cholesterol and prevent heart attacks.

-"No one at all is worried about the overuse of those," said Dr. Caroline Apovian, co-director of Harvard Medical School's Center for Weight Management who co-authored the previous guidance from The Obesity Society and Endocrine Society.
+"No one at all is worried about the overuse of those," said Dr. Caroline Apovian, co-director of Brigham and Women's Hospital's Center for Weight Management who co-authored the previous guidance from The Obesity Society and Endocrine Society.
 "In fact, people are claiming that statins should be used by everybody because you want to get the (bad cholesterol) down as low as possible."

 There was some concern patients might see the medicines as a quick fix and forego behavioral changes required for the long haul.
 "The first and foremost intervention for weight reduction is diet and lifestyle modification," said Dr. Prakash Deedwania, a cardiologist and professor at University of California, San Francisco.